ibexa/oss/.github/pull_request_template.md

 #### Checklist:
 - [ ] Provided PR description.
 - [ ] Tested the solution manually.
-- [ ] Provided automated test coverage.
-- [ ] Checked that target branch is set correctly (master for features, the oldest supported for bugs).
+- [ ] Checked that target branch is set correctly.
 - [ ] Asked for a review (ping `@ibexa/engineering`).